On the (super)additivity of simplicial volume: Bounded cohomology of pairs of multicomplexes

 the chain map induced by $g$.
-Similarly we have $t^\bullet_K(g)$ and $t^\bullet_L(g)$.
-Since $g \colon (K,L)\rightarrow (K,L)$ is simplicially homotopic to the identity (as a map of pairs), then also the induced maps on $K$ and $L$ are.
-Therefore there are chain homotopies $T^\bullet_K(g)\colon C^\bullet_b(K)\rightarrow C^{\bullet-1}_b(K)$ and $T^\bullet_L(g)\colon C^\bullet_b(L)\rightarrow C^{\bullet-1}_b(L)$ such that the right square of the following diagram is commutative
+Similarly we have $t^i_K(g)$ and $t^i_L(g)$.
+Since $g \colon (K,L)\rightarrow (K,L)$ is simplicially homotopic to the identity as a map of pairs, then also the induced maps on $K$ and $L$ are.
+Therefore there are chain homotopies $T^i_K(g)\colon C^i_b(K)\rightarrow C^{i-1}_b(K)$ and $T^i_L(g)\colon C^i_b(L)\rightarrow C^{i-1}_b(L)$ such that the right square of the following diagram is commutative

-Therefore $T^\bullet_K(g)$ induces an algebraic homotopy $T^\bullet_{K,L}(g)$ between $t^\bullet_{K,L}(g)$ and the identity.
-In conclusion, using the same averaging operations as in \cite{FM23}, one can show that the (partial) chain map $A^i_{K,L}$ is homotopic to the identity via a (partial) bounded homotopy, and the second statement follows. \end{proof} The following result is implicit in \cite{kuessner2015multicomplexes} and is about simplicial actions on multicomplexes that do not necessarily fix a submulticomplex.
-Given a pair of multicomplexes $(K,L)$ and a group action $G\acts K$, it is easy to check that $GL$, the set of $G$-translates of simplices of $L$, is a submulticomplex of $K$. \begin{lemma} Let $(K,L)$ be a pair of multicomplexes and let $G\acts K$ be a simplicial action.
-Assume that $G$ is an amenable group and that the action $G\acts K$ is by automorphisms that are simplicially homotopic to the identity.
-Then the inclusion
+It follows that $T^i_K(g)$ induces an algebraic homotopy $T^i_{K,L}(g)$ between $t^i_{K,L}(g)$ and the identity.
+In conclusion, using the same averaging operations as in \cite{FM23}, one can show that $\iota^i_{K,L}\circ A^i_{K,L}$ is homotopic to the identity via a (partial) algebraic homotopy By Remark \ref{rem: algebraic homotopy is bounded}, we know that $\|t^i_K(g)\|\leq C_i$.
+Thanks to the properties of the means on $G/G_i$, it is easy to deduce that $\|T^i\|\leq C_i$ (see \cite{FM23} for the details). \end{proof}